jimick/tihana-tamindzic/en/about/index.md

  ###Early on I discovered that education was a process not a goal.

 I was always interested in the way people function.
-Why is it they do the things they do, why they don`t change the patterns that don`t work for them anymore.
+Why is it they do the things they do, why they do not change the patterns leading nowhere.
 Why the hell don`t they?
 How come my truth differs from yours?
 What are beliefs, where do they come from and why are they sometimes limiting?
 So I dipped into the field of psychology and kept myself busy by reading, exploring and taking action.

 > The real voyage of discovery consists not in seeking new lands but seeing with new eyes. <small>Marcel Proust</small>

 My personal development deserved time, so I decided to invest in it up to three years.
 I spent most of that time in Holland, doing international personal development trainings with the [Synergy Group](http://www.s-gr.com).
 Started as a participant and ended up as an Assistant.
 I also completed the NLP coaching training led by the organization [Its all About Doing](http://www.itsallaboutdoing.nl).
 Coaching drew me because I found it practical: if you want something, act upon it and get results.
 You are the creator.
 It couldn’t be any simpler.
 Putting my coaching skills immediately into practice, I now enjoy the support of many satisfied clients in Croatia and abroad.
 A part of the  [Croatian Association for Coaching](http://www.hr-coaching.hr), my speciality is transformational, that is ontological coaching.
-The love for ontology came from the dedication and love of my now late mentor, the experienced ontological coach from the South African Republic, [Pat Grove](www.trans4tech.wordpress.com/)
+The love for ontology came from the dedication and love of my now late mentor, the experienced ontological coach from the South African Republic, [Pat Grove](www.trans4tech.wordpress.com/).

 ### I am practical and result oriented.